 Efficient and reliable data transfer is a critical component of research computing.
 A variety of useful tools is available for rapid data transfer, whether you are transferring data from an external site or within different computing environments at UVA.
-Selecting a Transfer Method The data transfer method you choose heavily relies on the data sensitivity classification, where the data are currently located and to where you want to transfer the data.
-Click on a row in the table below to learn more about the data transfer methods available for a specific scenario.
+Common Scenarios Transfer public or not-highly sensitive data between local workstation/laptop and UVA storage Transfer highly-sensitive data to Ivy storage Transfer data between external institutions/supercomputing centers and UVA Transfer between Rivanna and Cloud storage The data transfer method you choose heavily relies on the data sensitivity classification, where the data are currently located and to where you want to transfer the data.

 Several options are available to transfer data files between a local computer and Rivanna through user-friendly, graphical methods.

 Off Campus?
 Connecting to Rivanna from off Grounds via Secure Shell Access (SSH) or FastX requires a VPN connection.
 We recommend using the UVA More Secure Network if available.
 The UVA Anywhere VPN can be used if the UVA More Secure Network is not available.
 Only Windows and Mac OSX operating systems are supported by the Cisco client provided by ITS.
 Linux users should refer to these unsupported instructions to install and configure a VPN.
 The More Secure Network requires authentication through Duo; users should follow the instructions on the dialog box to enter "

 MobaXterm is the recommended login tool for Windows users.
 It bundles a tabbed ssh client, a graphical drag-and-drop sftp client, and an X11 window server for Windows, all in one easy-to-use package.
 Some other tools included are a simple text editor with syntax coloring and several useful Unix utlities such as cd, ls, grep, and others, so that you can run a lightweight Linux environment on your local machine as well as use it to log in to a remote system.